Hairy Bikers Beef Stifado Slow Cooker Recipe

 Instructions

-3. Season with salt and pepper and stir everything to combine.
+3. Season and stir: Add a generous amount of salt and pepper, then stir everything to combine.

 Leave a Reply